Thailand and Bali Experience

 Most meals aren’t included on this trip, other than meals at the elephant village and during the hill trek, which offers you a fantastic opportunity to sample a range of Thailand’s delicious food.
 Please let us know if you have any dietary requirements when you book.

-You’ll be living in style during this trip – instead of hostels or backpacker dorms you’ll be staying in comfortable and welcoming hotels, each with air-conditioning and a swimming pool.
-You’ll be sharing a twin room with another group member of the same sex.
+You’ll be staying in comfortable and welcoming hotels and hostels, each with air-conditioning and a swimming pool.
+You’ll be sharing a twin room (with another group member of the same sex) with the exception of Ubud whuch will be quad-share.
 Again, if you're travelling with a partner or friend, let us know when you book, so we can make sure you end up sharing the same room.

 Breakfast will be provided every day.
 Lunch and dinner aren’t included, but you’ll have plenty of places to choose from to try out delicious Balinese food.